synaq/api-quick-start/README.md

 ### Creating a mailbox under a domain

-For products where mailboxes are directly exposed via the API, such as CloudMail and Continuity, a mailbox may be created and provisioned under a domain once the domain has been provisioned.
+For products where mailboxes are directly exposed via the API, such as Cloud Mail, Continuity and Mailbox Management, a mailbox may be created and provisioned under a domain once the domain has been provisioned.

 **Notes:**